nrobinson2000/sparkbot-default/README.md

     sb.begin(); // This initializes the SparkBot.

 #Additional processes:
-    sb.initSlave(); // Configure this SparkBot as a slave bot.

     sb.sync(); // Master sync command.
 Sync other slave bots to the settings of this SparkBot.